 Orphan drug designation is not a marketing authorization.
 It is a designation that provides a number of benefits, including fee reductions, regulatory assistance, and the possibility to apply for a centralized E.U. marketing authorization, as well as ten years of market exclusivity following a marketing authorization.
 During this market exclusivity period, neither the EMA, the European Commission nor the member states can accept an application or grant a marketing authorization for a "similar medicinal product."
 A "similar medicinal product" is defined as a medicinal product containing a similar active substance or substances as those contained in an authorized orphan medicinal product and that is intended for the same therapeutic indication.
-The market exclusivity period for the authorized therapeutic indication may be reduced to six years if, at the end of the fifth year, it is established that the orphan designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity period, including if the marketing authorization holder is unable to supply sufficient quantities or the product or if the competing product is shown to be safer, more effective or otherwise clinically superior to the already approved orphan drug.
+The market exclusivity period for the authorized therapeutic indication may be reduced to six years if, at the end of the fifth year, it is established that the orphan designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.
+In addition, a competing similar medicinal product may in limited circumstances be authorized prior to the expiration of the market exclusivity period, including if the marketing authorization holder is unable to supply sufficient quantities or the product or if the competing product is shown to be safer, more effective or otherwise clinically superior to the already approved orphan drug.
 Furthermore, a product can lose orphan designation, and the related benefits, prior to us obtaining a marketing authorization if it is demonstrated that the orphan designation criteria are no longer met.